FEE-HELP is a Commonwealth government loan scheme that allows eligible students to borrow their fees.

 You can complete an online application form if you are an Australian citizen with a Tax File Number (TFN).

-Students without a TFN or Australian citizenship must complete a hard-copy FEE-HELP form and provide supporting documentation (e.g. copy of their visa or an assessment letter from CPA/NIA).
+Students without a TFN or Australian citizenship must complete a hard-copy FEE-HELP form and provide supporting documentation—for example, a copy of their visa or an assessment letter from CPA/NIA.

-New Zealand citizens must complete a hard-copy FEE-HELP form and provide supporting documentation (e.g. copy of their visa and proof of stay in Australia).
+New Zealand citizens must complete a hard-copy FEE-HELP form and provide supporting documentation—for example, a copy of their visa and proof of stay in Australia.

 To access the online FEE-HELP application, sign into My Study Centre, select Unpaid units and the button to Pay unpaid units.

-If you are unable to complete an online FEE-HELP application, contact one of our helpful Student Advisors to request a form to be sent to you in the mail.
+If you're unable to complete an online FEE-HELP application, contact one of our Student Advisors to request a form to be sent to you in the mail.

 Withdrawing from units and FEE-HELP

-If you have received FEE-HELP for a unit that you withdraw from, then the date of your withdrawal determines whether you incur a FEE-HELP debt.
-Check out the Changing your study page for more information.
+If you've received FEE-HELP for a unit that you withdraw from, then the date of your withdrawal determines whether you incur a FEE-HELP debt.
+See Changing your study for more information.